jacobsky/checkpoint/README.md

 My own dedication to the internet checkpoints of the internet.
 Come join and relax, leave a comment and chat with anyone that happens to be sitting by when this happens.

-- [ ] Initial shared view prototype with datastar
+- [x] Initial shared view prototype with datastar
     - [ ] Stream some music and show a static gif of a campfire
-- [ ] Base DB Schema
 - [ ] Single playing embedded youtube video set to the same shared timestamp for everyone (curated playlist of internet checkpoints with links to the site)
-- [ ] Realtime ephemeral chat
+- [x] Realtime ephemeral chat
 - [ ] Comments section
+    - [x] Base DB Schema
+    - [ ] List Comments
+    - [ ] Post Comment
+    - [ ] Pinned comments (mostly for admin)
+- [ ] Error modal that can be used for an ephemeral "Something went wrong" message when a user does something silly or there is a backend error (patched via signals)

 ## Getting Started